Last updated on March 9th, 2022

 For a rare breath of fresh air and some seriously awesome views of Bangkok’s skyline, slip out of those baggy ‘Thailand pants’ into something nice and head to the Sky Bar.
 Of all the rooftop bars in Bangkok, this is the most impressive one.
 The panoramic views are breathtaking, the killer cocktails hit the spot, and everyone gets to feel like a celebrity for just a few hours.
 Heck, from 250 meters above ground – even Bangkok looks like a peaceful city.

 If Roger Moore is your favorite Bond (he is the best one without a doubt), then you should already be somewhat familiar with Bangkok’s floating markets.
 The Thonburi district east of the Chao Phraya River is scattered with exotic markets where the action takes place above the water.
-Some have lost their local charm in the wake of Bond-related tourism, but the harder to reach floating markets are well-worth the effort.
+Some have lost their local charm in the wake of Bond-related tourism, but the harder to reach floating markets are well worth the effort.

 The competition over the title of ‘best temple in Bangkok’ is a mighty hard one with hundreds of worthy competitors.
 However, Wat Arun – also known as the Temple of Dawn – has a trick up its sleeve.
 The temple’s signature feature is its 81-meter prang – a tall tower-like spire that is richly carved and intricately decorated.
 Bonus points are awarded to this temple because you can actually scale the spire to inspect from up close the impressive craftsmanship and enjoy panoramic – if not smoggy – views of Bangkok’s famous Rattanakosin District.

 San Francisco’s Chinatown might be regarded as the prettiest one outside of China, but in my view, nothing beats the size and chaos of Chinatown in Bangkok.
 It’s a confusing maze of narrow alleys intersected by busy thoroughfares, challenging even the most skilled urban navigators.
 As you’re trying to catch your bearings, you realize that every little stall you pass is like its own little world, with different scenes taking place in each one.
 Even if you’re not on the hunt for some herbal medicine or gold jewelry – Bangkok’s Chinatown is an exciting place to sample delicious food.
 Don’t know a good (or sanitary) place?
-Just ask a local like we did, and they might draw a treasure map leading you to the best (and safest) street food in the area!
+Just ask a local as we did, and they might draw a treasure map leading you to the best (and safest) street food in the area!

 The oldest temple in Bangkok is also where you’ll find this super relaxed Buddha.
-Over at Wat Pho, a giant 45-meter long gold painted Buddha is leisurely lying down in a complete state of Nirvana.
+Over at Wat Pho, a giant 45-meter long gold-painted Buddha is leisurely lying down in a complete state of Nirvana.
 For an extra measure of good luck and longevity, drop a coin into 108 bowls that extend the length of the Buddha.
 This temple is so chill that they even have a massage school on the property – a perfect opportunity to relax after a long day of temple-hopping in Bangkok!

 A visit to the largest and best market in Bangkok must be timed to coincide with the weekend.
 Brace yourself as you carefully map your preferred route of exploration.
 After all, Chatuchak is kind of like the Louvre Museum in Paris – you can’t see everything in one visit.
 You can find absolutely everything here, and if it’s souvenirs by the bulk you’re in need of – this is the right place!
 Aside from shopping, there’s, of course, an incredible selection of food and drink.
 In fact, when the shops wrap up in the early evening hours, the open-air spaces become one giant street food market!